iTwin/itwinjs-core/docs/presentation/unified-selection/PropertyGrid.md

 ## Example

-The below example shows how to create a very basic presentation rules driven Property GRid component and hook it into Unified Selection.
+The below example shows how to create a very basic presentation rules driven Property Grid component and hook it into Unified Selection.
 The latter part is achieved by using [usePropertyDataProviderWithUnifiedSelection]($presentation-components) on the data provider.

 ```tsx
 [[include:Presentation.Components.UnifiedSelection.PropertyGrid]]